vfarcic/devops26/manuscript/11-serverless.md

 What you've seen so far is Jenkins X first generation, and now we're moving into the second.

 W> At the time of this writing, serverless Jenkins X works only with GitHub repository.
-Also, it is still not polished in EKS and AKS.
-The examples in this chapter were validated in GKE and in Kubernetes clusters that use Docker Registry (AKS and EKS use services as container registries).
 At least, that is the status in April 2019.
-The community is working on extending the support for other Git providers.
-In parallel, an effort is underway to make it work in other Kubernetes flavors.
-It will work everywhere soon, and I will update the book as soon as that happens.
+The community is working on extending the support for other Git providers, and I will update the book as soon as that happens.

 I> For practice purposes, GitHub should not be an issue since all the examples we used so far were using GitHub.
-That leaves us with the GKE limitation.
-I urge you to create a GKE account if you do not have it already.
-You'll get 300$ in credits which should be more than enough to run all the exercises in this book, many times over.
-By the time you finish learning about serverless Jenkins X, the limitations will likely be lifted, and you should be able to apply what you learned in your favorite Kubernetes platform and using your Git provider of choice.
-Please use the [gke-jx.sh](https://gist.github.com/86e10c8771582c4b6a5249e9c513cd18) Gist to set up your GKE cluster if you haven't already.

 We are about to install serverless Jenkins X inside an existing cluster.
 It will run in parallel with the static Jenkins we created earlier.
 That way we can see not only how serverless works, but also demonstrate that both can be combined inside the same cluster.
 At the same time, you can think of the exercise that follows as a way to refresh your knowledge how to install any Jenkins X flavor inside an existing cluster (unless that's what you've been doing all along).